Brittany: Union with the French Crown and modern period

 From the 15th to the 18th century, Brittany reached an economic golden age.
-The region was located on the seaways near Spain, England and the Netherlands and it greatly benefited from the creation of a French colonial empire.
-Local seaports like Brest and Saint-Brieuc quickly expanded, and Lorient, first spelled "L'Orient", was founded in the 17th century.
-Saint-Malo then was known for its corsairs, Brest was a major base for the French Navy and Nantes flourished with the Atlantic slave trade.
+The region was located on the seaways near Spain, England and the Dutch Republic and it greatly benefited from the creation of the French colonial empire.
+Local seaports like Brest and Saint-Brieuc quickly expanded, and Lorient, first spelt "L'Orient", was founded in the 17th century.
+Saint-Malo was then known for its corsairs, Brest was a major base for the French Navy and Nantes flourished with the Atlantic slave trade.
 On its side, the inland provided hemp ropes and canvas and linen sheets.
 However, Colbertism, which encouraged the creation of many factories, did not favour the Breton industry because most of the royal factories were opened in other provinces.
-Moreover, several conflicts between France and England led the latter to restrain its trade, and the Breton economy went into recession during the 18th century.
+Moreover, several conflicts between France and Britain during the 18th century resulted in British blockades which weakened the Breton economy, leading it to go into recession.

 The centralisation problem

 Two significant revolts occurred in the 17th and 18th centuries: the Revolt of the papier timbré (1675) and the Pontcallec conspiracy (1719).
 Both arose from attempts to resist centralisation and assert Breton constitutional exceptions to tax.